By Andrew Cameron and Graham Williamson

 Identity Governance and Administration

-Identity Governance and Administration (IGA) covers the identity management side of IAM, i.e., the ‘admin-time’ events that establish user entitlements, as opposed to ‘real-time’ events that occur when users request access to protected resources.
+Identity Governance and Administration (IGA) covers the identity management side of IAM, e.g., the ‘admin-time’ events that establish user entitlements, as opposed to ‘real-time’ events that occur when users request access to protected resources.
 IGA combines administration and governance over the collection, use, and disposal of identity information.
 It requires a governance facility that enables managers to certify the entitlements that their staff have been granted.
 In addition, IGA typically includes monitoring and reporting functions for identity services that, in turn, support corporate requirements.

 IGA systems support: